VaultLot/EtherlinkSubmission/backend/README.md

 You can interact with the live agent using these `curl` commands to simulate a full operational week.

 1.  **Check System Health**
-    * **What it does:** Confirms the agent is online, connected to the Flow blockchain, and can communicate with our smart contracts.
+    * **What it does:** Confirms the agent is online, connected to the Etherlink blockchain, and can communicate with our smart contracts.
     * **Command:**
         ```bash
         curl http://localhost:8000/health